Pingumaniac/NAND2TETRIS-IN-GO/HACK-ASSEMBLER/README.md

 The aim of this project is to translate a program written in Hack assembly language into an executable machine code format.

-## About the author

-Name: Youngjae Moon
-* Bachelor of Science in Computer Science, and Applied Mathematics and Statistics at Stony Brook University (SUNY Korea).

 ## Instructions on checking out the latest stable version of this assembler

 #### Method 1: